What Is Termination for Cause?

 When you are terminated for cause, you may not be eligible for unemployment compensation.

-Variances in state laws and the gravity of the offense play a part in unemployment benefits eligibility.
+Variances in state laws and the gravity of the offense will play a part in unemployment benefits eligibility.
 If you are not sure whether you're eligible for unemployment, check with your state unemployment office to determine your eligibility for unemployment compensation.
 If your claim is denied, you will be able to appeal and explain the circumstances of your termination.

 However, don’t assume that because you were terminated for cause, you’ll be ineligible for unemployment.
 You won’t know until you ask.

 Have a Question?

 Even if you saw the termination coming, losing your job often comes as a shock.
 You may find yourself with a million questions, and no clear idea of where to get answers.
 If you’re wondering about eligibility for unemployment, employee rights after termination, or what happens to your retirement and health benefits when you’re terminated, this is the place to start.

 Beyond that, your former employer’s HR department can be of assistance with many of your concerns – even though they’re no longer representing you, they are charged with making sure that former employees have all the information they need.
 You may also contact your state unemployment office or state department of labor for specific information about unemployment benefits.